evliang/leetcode-problem-picker/README.md

 # leetcode-problem-picker

-## Original motivation:
+## Purpose:
-A quick answer to the question "Which leetcode problem should I do next?"
-Because randomly choosing from 1750 questions wasn’t cutting it for me.
+This project was a response to the reoccurring question "Which leetcode problem should I do next?"

-## Modes
-The answer to that question depends on different needs and goals:
+Over time I found that the answer varies, depending on progress, needs, and goals:
-1. Topic Focus: Narrow down to just a few subjects e.g. "only problems related to graphs, tries, and DP".
+1. Topic Focus: Narrow down to one or a few subjects e.g. "only problems related to graphs, tries, and DP".
 2. Filtered Lists: Which problems were frequently asked by companies I’m interested in?
 Also lists like Blind 75
 3. Level Up (WIP): Deduces user's "skill range" for each topic in order to challenge (but not discourage).
 4. Weighted random (TODO): Weighted towards high like count, high like-dislike ratio, etc.